Sony Pictures buys film rights to Sheryl Sandberg's 'Lean In'

 At age 44, Sandberg is considered to be one of the world's youngest billionaires after shares of Facebook rose earlier this week and made her one of the few women to cross the $1 billion mark in net worth.

-Sandberg worked for the U.S. Treasury Department and Google Inc (GOOG.O) before joining Facebook in 2008.
+Sandberg worked for the U.S. Treasury Department and Google Inc before joining Facebook in 2008.

 Columbia Pictures also distributed 2010's "The Social Network," about the founding of Facebook by Mark Zuckerberg.